-If the above requirements for an excused absence are not met, then the absence will be counted as unexcused and a zero will be recorded in any class missed.
+If the above requirements for an excused absence are not met, then the absence will be counted as unexcused.
 Any student that is more than 15 minutes late to class will be considered absent.
 Any student that has three (3) unexcused absences will be subject to loss of credit per the attendance review committee recommendation.
-Student with any combination of excused and unexcused absences that results in over seven (7) absences will be subject to loss of credit per the attendance review committee recommendation.
+Students with any combination of excused and unexcused absences that results in over seven (7) absences will be subject to loss of credit per the attendance review committee recommendation.